diablodale/dp.kinect2/.github/ISSUE_TEMPLATE/bug_report.md

 ## Description

-Please provide a clear and concise description of your issue.
+Provide a clear and concise description of your issue.

+> :warning: Do not disclose private information anywhere in this issue.

 ## Setup

-* Description of your computer hardware
-* Version of your Operating System and any patches/updates
-* Version of Microsoft's Kinect v2 drivers (or SDK) you have installed
-* Version of Cycling74 Max you have installed and if it is registered
-* Version of the dp.kinect2 external you are using
-* ...

-## Steps to reproduce
+* Computer hardware description: CPU, memory, storage, GPU, etc.
+* Operating system version.
+Run `winver` and provide the complete "Version xxxx (build xxxxxx)".
+* Cycling '74 Max version.
+Is Max registered?
+* dp.kinect2 plugin version.
+Get it from the Max console when you load the plugin.
+* ...and any remaining setup/configuration.

+## Reproduce steps

-Please detail every step needed to reproduce your issue.
+Detail every step needed to reproduce your issue.
 Set `@verbose 1` on dp.kinect2 to receive additional debug information in the Max console.
 I recommend you create a small patch that demonstrates the problem.
-Attach your patch to this issue.
+Attach that patch to this issue.

-Here is an example of detailed steps...
+For example...

-1. Start Max 8.
+1. Start Max 7.
 2. Open the dp.kinect2 help patch
 3. Click on the xyz tab
 4. Press blue button